Read on to learn more about when a seller gets the money after closing. Some specific logistics come with this payday.

 How is the Seller Paid at Closing?

-When Does the Seller Get Money at Closing?
+When Does the Seller Get Money After Closing?

 Let’s compare the two next to give you a better idea of the difference between wet funding and dry funding and why it takes longer to receive money in dry funding states.

-Wet Funding vs. Dry Funding
+Disbursement of Funds at Closing: Wet Funding vs. Dry Funding

-The main difference between wet funding and dry funding is the timeline for the distribution of funds at closing.
+The main difference between wet funding and dry funding is the timeline for the disbursement of funds at closing.
 Nine dry funding states exist in the United States.
 These include Alaska, Arizona, California, Hawaii, Idaho, Nevada, New Mexico, Oregon, and Washington.
 The rest of the states are considered wet funding states.
 It’s essentially divided up into the west coast and the rest of the country.

 Keep reading to find out how these funding scenarios work.